 The biggest difference is that when an end-user buys a pre-construction condo from a builder, typically the Ontario HST rebate is assigned to the builder directly upon closing, allowing the builder to essentially deduct the cost of the HST from the purchase price.

-Note: While most New Home Rebates will be applied at the time of purchase, this may not always be the case, be sure to consult your real estate agent and lawyer regarding your purchase.
+Note: While most New Home Rebates will be applied at the time of purchase, this may not always be the case, be sure to consult your real estate agent and lawyer regarding your purchase and the HST rebate form.

 HST REBATE IN ONTARIO FOR INVESTORS

-In an effort to make things slightly more challenging for investors, they must pay the HST upfront at closing and have their lawyer file for a full HST rebate, refunded 4 to 6 weeks later provided they have a one year lease in place.
+In an effort to make things slightly more challenging for investors, they must pay the HST upfront at closing and have their lawyer file for a full HST rebate (HST rebate form for rental property), refunded 4 to 6 weeks later provided they have a one year lease in place.
+There is absolutely no need for an HST rebate Ontario calculator as you’ll get a full refund.

 Now that we have a better understanding on the HST rebate and how it applies during the purchase process, let’s talk eligibility.